William & Lois Matthews Samuel Pepys Lectures

 April 17, 2017

-“Fictional Knights, Literary Translators, and Araucanian Heroes; or the Emergence of the Spanish Historical Epic”
+“Fictional Knights, Literary Translators, and Araucanian Heroes; or, the Emergence of the Spanish Historical Epic”

 April 7, 2016

-Henry Ansgar Kelly (Distinguished Research Professor, UCLA)
+Henry Ansgar Kelly (UCLA)

 “Satan’s Biography, from Beginnings to Pepys’s London”